Moody's cuts Spanish banks on sovereign downgrade

 Santander has considerable operations throughout Latin America, including Brazil, the region’s largest economy.
 Its exposure in emerging markets, many of which are growing, helps offset stagnation in developed economies.

-The rating agency also cut Banco Bilbao Vizcaya Argentaria SA (BBVA.MC) (BBVA.N) to Baa3 from A3 - just barely above junk status.
-Bankia (BKIA.MC), which asked for a bailout last month, slid all the way to speculative grade, down to Ba2 from Baa3.
+The rating agency also cut Banco Bilbao Vizcaya Argentaria SA to Baa3 from A3 - just barely above junk status.
+Bankia, which asked for a bailout last month, slid all the way to speculative grade, down to Ba2 from Baa3.

 Spain formally requested European aid for its indebted banks earlier on Monday, but the lack of details rekindled investor doubts about the financial sector.